AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

      procedure Set_X (P : in out Pair; Value : Integer) with Post => P = (P'Old with delta X => Value);

-* In both cases, value of :code:`Y` is known to be preserved
+* In both cases, value of :ada:`Y` is known to be preserved

 --------------------------
 Frame Condition - Arrays